CascadeBot/CascadeBot-wiki/Selfhosting Guide.md

 Of course, to run the CascadeBot JAR file you're going to need JDK 11 on your server.
 To install this, you're going to need to SSH into your server and run a few basic commands.

-First of all, you're just going to want to run `sudo apt update` and `sudo apt upgrade` on your server.
+First of all, you're just going to want to run `sudo apt-get update` and `sudo apt-get upgrade` on your server.

 After this, you're going to need to run `sudo add-apt-repository ppa:linuxuprising/java` to add the PPA.
 Now, run `sudo apt-get install oracle-java11-installer` to get thee Java installer.